The Chapel of Resurrection

 Classical and modern

-The Chapel of Resurrection got its name from the sculpture group above the entrance, made by Ivar Johnson.
-The chapel is special: long, narrow, and high.
-It is a completely different experience than the Woodland Chapel.
-The building is strict and simple while also being slightly skewed.
-The interior has special details that remind us of both classical and modern architecture.
-The floor is particularly beautiful in precious Carrara marble.
-It is intended as something beautiful to look at and a support in a difficult time.
+The Chapel of Resurrection is named after the sculpture group above its entrance, created by Ivar Johnson.
+The chapel is distinctive — long, narrow, and tall — offering a completely different experience from the Woodland Chapel.
+The building is strict and simple, with a slight asymmetry.
+Inside, details reflect both classical and modern architecture.
+The floor is particularly beautiful, made of precious Carrara marble, intended to provide beauty and support during difficult times.

 Photo: Mattias Ek.